afondiel/computer-science-notebook/README.md

 # Over view

-Here you'll find some usefull notes that I use as a reminder.
+Here you'll find some useful documentation about software Engineering.
-It can be programming languages notes or a sum up of research papers
+From requirements, design, programming language to testing but also some research papers, notebook about AI, ML, DL, NLP and so on.

 # Usage

-Each note is listed as a branch.
-Switch into one of them to get the note you want
+Each note is attached as a branch.
+Switch into one of them to see the notes

+= . =